FreeFem/FreeFem-sources/examples/hpddm/coupled-dd-geneo-2d.md

 C22 = mC22;
 ~~~

 Note that the value of the `solver` parameter is completely irrelevant as we will solve the system through PETSc later-on.
-However, the default solver in distributed FreeFem includes collective MPI operations, which does not allow us to only conditionally fill `B11`, `B22`, `C11`, and `C22`, as otherwise the execution would be stalled as soon as one of the subdomains does not include any part of the boundary.
+However, the default solver in distributed FreeFEM includes collective MPI operations, which does not allow us to only conditionally fill `B11`, `B22`, `C11`, and `C22`, as otherwise the execution would be stalled as soon as one of the subdomains does not include any part of the boundary.

 The cross-interface matrices will be set up on the source domain only, as we cannot assume that we have matching decompositions on the other side of the interface: